WELCOME TO MY NEW HOME!

 SETTING THE “BENCH” MARK

-The problem of a sofa designed for moving was actually solvd in the 60’s by Charles and Rae Eames.
-The Eames’s sofa, known as the “Eames Compact Sofa”, was created to solve shipping issues most sofas tend to cause.
+The mobile sofa problem sofa was actually solved in 1954 by Charles and Rae Eames.
+The Eames Compact Sofa for Herman Miller was created to alleviate issues related to shipping costs.
 This was done by making the sofa out of a foldable metal frame with exposed hardware, and included springs throughout the cushioning.
+So, like a traditional sofa, it contained the three major ingredients that make up a sofa’s architecture: a frame, springs, and foam cushions.

 PENCIL IT OUT.